anagkrish/cat_dog_mem/README.md

 ## R Files

-All R files are in the 'analysis scripts' folder and all csv files are in the 'data' folder.
+The R files listed below are in the 'analysis scripts' folder and all csv files are in the 'data' folder.

 # Start here
 - calculate_ridge.R: Simple workflow to calculate ridges on an individual movement track using CTMM.